awslabs/yesiscan/README.md

 backend here, then whether or not that backend will be enabled or not is undefined and will depend on which backend flags you use.
 As a result, it is always recommended to be explicit about which backends you want to enable.

+#### "configs"

+These keys should be a dictionary of destination file names to source URI paths.
+This map of files will be downloaded to the destination paths from the source URI paths.
+The destination file paths accept the tilde (`~`) character to use for `$HOME` directory path expansion.
+The destination paths must all be rooted under the parent directory of the main config file.
+This prevents using this tool to write to `/etc/passwd` or `~/.ssh/id_rsa` for example.
+The source URI's will try and use the cookie path if it is specified.
+Overall this feature is helpful for pulling down multiple files for use in concert with a specific config that is likely brought in via the auto config mechanism.

 ### Flags